Cyber Monday 2019: 100+ best deals and sales to shop

 - Charlotte Tilbury: Take 30% off a selection of the brand's beloved products and holiday bundles.

-- Chinese Laundry: The consistently trendy shoe brand is offering a 30% discount sitewide through December 1, with code HOLIDAY.
+- Chinese Laundry: The consistently trendy shoe brand is offering a 30% discount sitewide with code HOLIDAY.
 There are exclusions, however, so make sure you grab a pair that's sale-friendly.

 - Colgate: This at-home whitening treatment (safe for sensitive teeth or gums) is down to its lowest price ever.